 Arty Afternoons is a creative support group at Fawkner Neighbourhood House led by an Art Therapy student.
-It's free to attend and runs from
+It's free to attend and there are two 45min sessions on offer.

 Arty Afternoons is for you if: